damianhakert/damianhakert.github.io/source/posts/2016-12-02-a-media-companys-gitlab-wishlist.html.md

 description: "A Lukkien developer shares his team's challenges with Git and GitLab for their UX designs, and requests a few tweaks they'd find useful."
 twitter_image: '/images/tweets/default-blog-image.png'
 ---
-Wouter is an engineer at Lukkien, a multimedia company that produces photography, commercials, apps and website.
+Wouter van Kuipers is an engineer at [Lukkien](https://www.lukkien.com/en/), a creative agency that produces photography, film, apps, CGI, and graphic design.
 His team currently works on an app aimed towards parents and healthcare professionals, on behalf of an account that makes baby food.
 They've used a combination of Jenkins and GitLab, although they are switching to GitLab CI for testing, and they use Jira for issue-tracking.
 He told me his team tends to use the collaboration tools of GitLab the most.
 Before GitLab, they used a CVS, and ultimately decided on Gitlab intead of a competitor because they needed to host on-premises for security reasons.
-Our service engineer Lee Matos sat down with Wouter to learn about how GitLab can help.
+Our service engineer [Lee Matos](https://twitter.com/leematos) sat down with Wouter to learn about how GitLab can help.

 Here are some items discussed below and requested by the Lukkien team: